-Join us – and them – as we craft the definitive guide to being in the nude in one of the most alluring parts of the world.
+Join us – and them – as we expose the definitive perks of being in the nude in one of the most alluring parts of the world.

 Masts to the Wind – Naked Sailing Trips in Southeast Asia

-Aboard a spacious luxury vessel – like that of Everything to Sea’s – you’ll be far from prying eyes and when out of port, free to undress as you wish.
-Activities varying from swimming in the nude around the boat to a spot of morning naked yoga to even – for the dextrous – naked Twister, can all be taken part in without fear of judgment.
+Aboard a spacious vessel – like that of Everything to Sea’s – you’ll be far from prying eyes and when out of port, free to undress as you wish.
+Activities vary from swimming in the nude around the boat, to a spot of morning naked yoga, to snorkeling in the buff, to naked Twister – all can be enjoyed without fear of judgment.

-But what about on firm land?
-Officially public nudity – on beaches or anywhere – is completely prohibited in Southeast Asia.
+But what about when the sea trip brings you to firm land?
+Officially public nudity – on beaches or anywhere – is prohibited in Southeast Asia.
 However, there are a few exceptions, often in private resorts or out of the way beaches.
-Knowing where these are takes a fair bit of local knowledge, like that of clothing-optional trip organizers.
+Knowing where these are takes a fair bit of local knowledge, and clothing-optional trip organizers focus on that sort of thing.
 Some more private areas can be found in the lesser inhabited islands of The Coral Triangle.
-There are over 17,000 more islands in the Coral Triangle – many of these are uninhabited with secret coves, bays and caves galore.
+There are over 17,000 islands in the Coral Triangle – many of these are uninhabited with secret coves, bays and caves galore.
 These are reachable by boat by those in the know, with only your fellow shipmates in sight.
 Once there you are free to enjoy outdoor pursuits without those pesky clothes, such as snorkeling with turtles and manta rays, cave swimming or just some good old-fashioned sunbathing.

 As for when to go, sailing trips run throughout the year but summer – or rather “the dry season” – is when you’ll get the best weather for nudity, with temperatures in the 80s (28°C).
-Everything to Sea’s Spectacular Naked Sail takes place around this time on July 15 – 21.
-For an even more upscale experience consider The Deluxe Naked Sail on August 2 – 8 to explore the Coral Triangle aboard a finely crafted luxury vessel.
+The Spectacular Naked Sail takes place twice a year during the season, in July and September.
+For an even more upscale experience consider The Deluxe Naked Sail that takes place once a year, around September or October, to explore the Coral Triangle aboard a finely crafted wooden vessel.

-Although trips like this are not exclusively gay, it’s a gay-friendly environment, where the men are every bit as diverse as the marine life around them.
+Although these trips aren’t exclusively gay, most of the travelers are gay or bisexual — and as diverse as the marine life surrounding them.

 No Trouble in Paradise – Nudist Villas